gparraMstr/censys-assessment/README.md

 ### How It Works

 #### **Environment Variables**:
-   - The credentials for the Censys REST API are stored securely in a `.env` file within the backend directory:
+   - The credentials for the Censys Search REST API are stored securely in a `.env` file within the backend directory:
      ```plaintext
      CENSYS_API_ID=your_api_id
      CENSYS_API_SECRET=your_api_secret